veeso/termscp/CONTRIBUTING.md

 - New file transfers: for further details see [Implementing File Transfer](#implementing-file-transfers)
 - Code optimizations: any optimization to the code is welcome
 - See also features described in [Upcoming features](./README.md##upcoming-features-).
 Open an issue first though.
-- A **logo** for the project: I'd really love to have a logo for termscp 💛

 For any other kind of contribution, especially for new features, please submit a new issue first.